midonet/midonet-kubernetes-prototype/README.md

 midonet-kubernetes
 ==================

-**This is still pre-alpha and aggressively under development.
+**This is a Prototype for exploring integration points and it is not under development.
 Please don't use this.**

 The MidoNet network plugin for Kubernetes integration.